Questions & Answers

 What do #1, #5 mean on your plants?

-What exactly does ’hardy’ mean?Hardiness is the lowest temp a plant has been observed to survive at.
+What exactly does ’hardy’ mean and what is our hardiness zone in the Portland area?Hardiness is the lowest temp a plant has been observed to survive at.

 In an average year, the lowest temperature observed in the Portland Metro area is about 10 degrees Fahrenheit or USDA Hardiness Zone *8*.
 Microclimates (cold and warm pockets and/or windy areas) can affect cold hardiness.
 If provided with shelter of a structure, some plants in zones 9-10 can survive in our climate.
 Mature plants are often better equipped to withstand temperature extremes, than newly planted ones.
 Plants also need a while to acclimatize in the winter, so cold temperatures early in the dormant season often can have more dramatic effects than later on in the season.